ggmichael/craterstats/README.md

 unzip to wherever you prefer, and double-click `create_desktop_shortcut.bat` to create a start-up icon.

 Executables have recently been added for MacOS and successful operation was reported for the arm64 version.
-[Download](https://github.com/ggmichael/craterstats/releases), unzip where you prefer, add the new directory to the shell path, and run Craterstats command from within a Terminal window.
+[Download](https://github.com/ggmichael/craterstats/releases), unzip where you prefer, add the new directory to the shell path, and run `craterstats` commands from within a Terminal window.
 Feedback on the usability of these MacOS versions is especially welcome.

 Other installation methods (for Windows, MacOS and Linux) [here](https://github.com/ggmichael/craterstats/blob/main/docs/alternative_install.md).